 Between the E ridge and Passportenkofel / Croda Passaporto there's a basin called Ciadin del Passaporto.
 From the SE an unmarked path enters it.

 starts at Drei-Zinnen-Huette, 2405m, goes by the north ridge, through galleries (from the WW1) and over open walls to the Gamsscharte.

-The east routestarts at Buellelejoch/Forcella Pian di Cengia, goes first on the southern side of the east ridge and later over many notches on the ridge very attractively to the Gamsscharte.
+starts at Buellelejoch/Forcella Pian di Cengia, goes first on the southern side of the east ridge and later over many notches on the ridge very attractively to the Gamsscharte.

 So, after reaching Gamsscharte/Forcella di Camoscio, we now have only this short wall to climb and above it some 50 meters of scree scramble.

-N-NW ridge climbIt has 280m of altitude, 2 hours.
+It has 280 m of altitude, 2 hours.
 III+, mostly II and III.

-Paternkofel saw its most sad and also brave days during the World War I. As all three routes follow military routes, many relics from that time can be even now seen: caves, tunnels, guns nests.
+Paternkofel saw its most sad and also brave days during World War I. As all three routes follow military routes, many relics from that time can be even now seen: caves, tunnels, guns nests.
 You need only a little imagination to see soldiers fighting on these rock needles - no pause allowed, for many years, in summer and winter.

 The most prominent victim of Paternkofel was the famous mountain guide and climber from Sexten, the legendary Sepp Innerkofler (1865-1915), who lost his life during a summer attack on Italian summit positions.
-A group of 40 carefully chosen soldiers was approaching the summit from north.
-Early in the morning a patrouille, led by Sepp tried the summit ascent through a chimney.
+A group of 40 carefully chosen soldiers was approaching the summit from the north.
+Early in the morning, a patrouille, led by Sepp tried the summit ascent through a chimney.
 Sepp was climbing as first.
 He was spotted by Italian soldiers and shot.
-Not only Austrians, also Italian soldiers (many of them were local climbers) were horrified, realising who was shot.
+Not only Austrians, but also Italian soldiers (many of them were local climbers) were horrified, realizing who was shot.
 Innerkofler's body was put to rest on the summit of Paternkofel / Monte Paterno and was taken in Sexten only after the war.